 The per capita income in Charlestown in 2010 was $36,252, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $145,008 for a family of four.
 However, Charlestown contains both very wealthy and poor people as well.

 The people who call Charlestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlestown residents report their race to be White, followed by Native American.
 Important ancestries of people in Charlestown include English, Italian, French , and German.

 The most common language spoken in Charlestown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.